Anna-SofiaP/phone-sensor-server/README.md

 # Phone sensor server

 This is the server for the phonesensory app developed for the 6G Soft project.
 The main function of the server is:
-1. To receive a prompt sent by the phonensensor app as a http request
+1. To receive a prompt sent by the phonensensor app as a http request.
 2. Send the prompt to ollama for processing and response generation.
 3. Receive the response from ollama and print both the prompt and the response.